stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 In order to have a better understanding of how our chat server will handle messages coming from the clients, let’s analyze the implementation of the handlers referenced in our process definition.

+## The server’s api handlers

+Our chat server has an state represented by the ClientPortMap type which may be updated by a handler whenever this matches a specific message.
+Thus, besides matching specific messages, handlers also get access to the current state of the server which they can update according to the flow of the application.
+In our case, one of the handlers which must update the state of the application is the one in charge of registering the clients which connect to the chat server: